 Collaborative work in Design and Technology develops mutual respect for the differing opinions, beliefs and abilities of others.
 In addition, children develop a respect for the environment, for their own health and safety and that of others.
 They learn to appreciate the value of similarities and differences and learn to show tolerance.
-A variety of experiences teaches them to appreciate that all people – and their views – are equally important.
-Children are encouraged to work in a democratic way, exercising the ‘give and take’ required for successful teamwork.

 Children develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.

-- Children will build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users.
+Children will build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users.

-- Children will critique, evaluate and test their ideas and products and the work of others.
+Children will critique, evaluate and test their ideas and products and the work of others.

 Children will make changes to designs and ideas with confidence and be able to communicate their thinking to others.